 “But because there is a great deal of activity in the warehouse with people filling and packaging orders, the receivers wait to replenish inventory levels at the end of their shift.
 By topping off inventory at specific points in the day, we can maintain higher inventory levels for the order pickers.”

-“Our clients count on us to fulfill their product subscriptions, which we can only do with an efficient, integrated order fulfillment system.” says Ankur Goyal, Head of Growth at Coterie.
+“Our clients count on us to fulfill their product subscriptions, which we can only do with an efficient order fulfillment system.” says Ankur Goyal, head of growth at Coterie.

 5. Automate where you can